 A professional photographer is part of the permanent expedition staff aboard the Santa Cruz II.
 The photographer will accompany you and the naturalist guides on both land and sea explorations in order to help you document the experience.
 On board, they will offer talks designed to help you improve your photography and video techniques and provide you with general tips on how to best capture the wonders of the Galapagos Islands.

-Airfare; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; wetsuit rental; Internet and WiFi except for Panorama Deck guests; alcoholic and non-alcoholic beverages; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; wetsuit rental; Internet/Wi-Fi; alcoholic and non-alcoholic beverages; gifts and personal items; passport expenses; travel insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: